rordenlab/dcm2niix/BIDS/README.md

 See BIDS [BEP005 Arterial Spin Labeling](https://bids-specification.readthedocs.io/en/v1.2.1/06-extensions.html).
 All these values are specific to Siemens V*-series (e.g. VB, VE) MRI systems (e.g. Verio, Trio, Prisma) from the [CSA header](https://nipy.org/nibabel/dicom/siemens_csa.html).
+Note that [many of the fields listed by BIDS](https://bids-specification.readthedocs.io/en/stable/04-modality-specific-files/01-magnetic-resonance-imaging-data.html#_asljson-file
+) do not have DICOM equivalents.

 | Field                           | Unit               | Comments                                                                                                                                                                                       | Defined By |
 |---------------------------------|--------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------|